genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/04_advanced/02_cons-gpal1.md

 This is the primary method of using consolidators.
 The consolidator runs a service and automatically updates the output table.

-These services can be started in two modes, firstly, by default, they will listen for changes and update on the basis of that.
+These services can be started in two modes:
+- first, by default, they listen for changes and update on the basis of those changes

-Secondly, they support cold-start.
+- second, they support cold-start.
 A cold-start will firstly rerun the aggregation over existing data, before continuing in normal mode.
 This can be useful to deal with changes in the consolidator definition, or if there has been a problem aggregating data.